What diet should you follow to treat heart failure?

 - Brown rice

-A serving of vegetables is either one cup of leafy vegetables, one-half cup of raw or cooked vegetables, or one-half cup of vegetable juice.
-Depending on how many calories you need, eat three to six servings of vegetables, which can include:
+A serving of vegetables is either 1 cup of leafy vegetables, ½ cup of raw or cooked vegetables, or ½ cup of vegetable juice.
+Depending on how many calories you need, eat three to six servings of these vegetables:

 - Green beans